Jiho-YesNLP/QYTL/README.md

 ## Methodology
 ### Question Extraction
 To distinguish questions from users' comments, we fine-tune a model on a publicly available dataset for interrogative sentence classification, which is built upon other datasets such as [SQuAD](https://arxiv.org/abs/1606.05250) and [SPAADIA](https://martinweisser.org/publications/SPAADIA_Annotation_Scheme.pdf).
 The dataset comprises 211,168 sentences, including 80,167 non-interrogative sentences and 131,001 interrogative sentences,each with binary labels.
 The author of the dataset has deliberately removed question marks from some of the examples inorder to prevent the model from overfitting to the punctuation marks.To access the dataset, navigate to the file located at `data/IntVsDecl/questions_vs_statements_v1.0.csv` or [click here](https://www.kaggle.com/datasets/shahrukhkhan/questions-vs-statementsclassificationdataset) for visit.
-A fine-tuned Roberta model, `scripts/q_extractor.py` is used to extract questions from comments.
+`scripts/q_extractor.py` is used to extract questions from comments.
 ### Bloom Taxonomy Levels of Questions extracted from Youtube Educational Video Comments
 `data/q_bt_pred.csv` are predictions of Bloom Taxonomy Levels of Questions extracted from Youtube Educational Video Comments.
 `scripts/bt_cls_roberta.py` is the python script used for BT level prediction.